 California, Delaware, and more than a dozen other states have plugged the “boyfriend loophole” by extending the ban on guns sales to abusive dating partners.
 But federal legislation to do the same has stalled, leaving this loophole open in the majority of states.

 Temporary restraining orders, aka the “restraining order gap”

 People subject to permanent restraining orders will fail a background check in most states.
 But it can take weeks to obtain those orders.
 That’s why many abuse victims initially request temporary orders of protection, which can be issued before a judge decides — following a hearing — whether a permanent or final restraining order is warranted.

 As The Trace has reported, the period immediately after a temporary restraining order is issued is especially dangerous because the order itself can trigger an attack.
 Despite the heightened threat, in many states abusers under temporary restraining orders may still buy and possess guns.

 People who have been adjudicated mentally ill or been involuntarily committed for treatment should fail background checks.
 But privacy concerns and lackluster reporting have meant that this information is not always submitted to NICS, crippling examiners’ attempts to determine whether prospective gun buyers should be turned away.

 There has been progress.
-In 2007, Seung-Hui Cho shot and killed 32 people at Virginia Tech.
-Cho passed a background check for the guns he used even after a judge declared him a threat to himself and ordered him to seek treatment.
+In 2007, the perpetrator of the Virginia Tech massacre passed a background check for the guns he used even after a judge declared him a threat to himself and ordered him to seek treatment.
 In the years since, many have passed laws authorizing or requiring courts and hospitals to send mental health records to NICS.
-As a result, as of 2014, the number of mental health records submitted to NICS had tripled over a three-year span.